prestontasoff/ESPM_112L_24/Week_3.md

 ---

+# Review: Quality and Trimming

 - Last week, as you'll recall, we looked at how to investigate the quality of your reads with [FastQC](https://github.com/s-andrews/FastQC), as well as how to trim your reads based on quality using [Sickle](https://github.com/najoshi/sickle).

-- Since we subset the reads last time due to computational constraints, I've provided two example FastQC reports for you: One pre-trimming and one post-trimming. /home/jwestrob/fastqc_output/S3_002_pre_trimming_fastqc.html and /home/jwestrob/fastqc_output/S3_002_trimmed_fastqc.html.
-They're both also stored in this github repository.
+- Since we subset the reads last time due to computational constraints, I've provided two example FastQC reports for you: One pre-trimming and one post-trimming.
+They're stored at`/home/jwestrob/fastqc_output/S3_002_pre_trimming_fastqc.html` and `/home/jwestrob/fastqc_output/S3_002_trimmed_fastqc.html`, and they're both also stored in this github repository.
 Try opening them with your browser and pulling them up side-by-side.
 What are the main differences you see?
+How dramatic is the difference in quality?

+---

+# This week's material: Assembly and Assembly Statistics

+- First, we're going to set up a practice assembly.
+Navigate to `/class_data/practice_assembly` and take a look at what's there.
+    -
+    -

-- Take a look at the
+- Take a look at the directory for your sample (e.g. /class_data/S3_002_000X1 or similar). *If you don't remember this ask me for help!*

+- You'll see two subfolders now - `assembly.d` and `raw.d`.
+We've already assembled this data, since it's absolutely enormous and would take a really long time to assemble on the class server.
+You'll find the reads you were working with last week in `raw.d` and the pre-made assemblies in `assembly.d`.

+- We're going to do a little bit of post-assembly quality control using the scaffolds now, which is just as important as investigating the quality of the reads pre-assembly.